-In 2013, display ad spend grew by 23% globally.
-Over the past few years, we've seen advertisers increasingly shifting ad dollars over to display because it allows them to reach customers where they spend an astounding 96 percent of their time online - on content sites such as email, news sites, video sites, and social networks.1 While talking to our clients it became apparent that there is a hunger to learn more about the value of display advertising and how to measure their campaigns.
+In 2013, businesses will spend nearly \$18 billion on display advertising.
+Over the past few years, we've seen advertisers increasingly shifting ad dollars over to display because it allows them to reach customers where they spend an astounding 96 percent of their time online - on content sites such as email, news sites, video sites, and social networks.1 In hundreds of conversations that we've had with advertisers, we've heard that you'd like to learn more about the value of display advertising and how to measure your campaigns.

-We created The Quantcast Display Play-by-Play to provide four easy steps to help you take action to improve your display advertising:
+We created The Quantcast Display Play-by-Play to provide you with four easy steps to help you take action to improve your display advertising:

-Step 1 Unlock the Value of Display Advertising Step 2 Look at Display Data Beyond the Click Step 3 Understand the Impact of Attribution Step 4 Evaluate Campaigns with Metrics that Matter
+Step 1 Unlock the Value of Display Advertising

+Step 2 Look at Display Data Beyond the Click

+Step 3 Understand the Impact of Attribution

+Step 4 Evaluate Campaigns with Metrics that Matter